 - Third World – Global Perspective

-3. The candidate, the Initial Adviser, and the candidate’s TEP Faculty Adviser will collaboratively create a plan for addressing any general education areas in which the candidate is deficient.
+3. The candidate and the Initial Adviser will collaboratively create a plan for addressing any general education areas in which the candidate is deficient.

 All candidates must successfully complete a fingerprint check through Accurate Biometrics in Springfield.
-Unfortunately, fingerprint checks done through other agencies will not be acceptable.
+Unfortunately, fingerprint checks done through other agencies and for other institutions will not be acceptable.
 The Department also checks the following Illinois State Police Databases: Sex Offender Database, Murder and Violent Offenders Against Youth Database, and the Meth-Amphetamine Manufacturers Database.

 Candidates will be required to complete another background check prior to student teaching at the discretion of the school district with which they are placed.